-Fall 2020 classes will be a mix of in-class/on-campus, remote access, and online formats.
+Spring 2021 classes will again be a mix of in-class/on-campus, remote access, and online formats.
 You can find the specific mix for your classes by logging into your MyAU course schedule

 If your class is meeting in-class/on-campus, your schedule will list the days, times, and class location.

 If your class is not meeting in-class/on-campus, you’ll see the following terms: